 - Location of equipment

 - Type of construction materials for floor, wall, ceiling, etc.; insulation materials etc

 - Ventilation, heating and lighting systems

-- Specifications regarding packaging materials (i.e.: boxes, chick pads, etc.)
+- Specifications regarding packaging materials (for example: boxes, chick pads, etc.)

 To obtain more information, including access to form CFIA/ACIA 1021 - Application for Permit to Operate a Hatchery, please visit the webpage of the National Service Centre's Centre of Administration.

 Once the facility has met all registration requirements, the application will be processed and a Permit to Operate a Hatchery (form CFIA/ACIA 1041) will be issued.
 Under HAR, section 79, (Pullorum and Fowl Typhoid), in order to keep the permit valid, the hatchery must submit to a CFIA approved laboratory, fluff samples or other samples that may be requested by the CFIA.
 Ventilation and sanitation requirements that must be maintained in a satisfactory manner can be found under the Hatchery Regulations.
 In addition, CFIA inspectors will make periodic inspections to all permitted hatcheries.